Revenue Limit Steps

 Final Note regarding Revenue Limit

 Districts are not required to levy the total amount allowable in their revenue limit each year; they may choose to underlevy.
 Depending on the types of exemptions a district has and the amount of the underlevy, the district may or may not be able to use the underlevy in the next year.
-Please call a finance consultant for assistance in determining what can be levied in the next year.
+Please call a finance consultant for assistance in determining what underlevy can be carried over into the next year.